IntegratedBreedingPlatform/BMSAPI/README.md

 ```
 then run with the usual `java -jar bmsapi.war` and BMS API will pick up the `application.properties` file from local directory and override the defaults.

-### Explore the API ###
-Explore and try out the live API documentation (built with [Swagger](https://helloreverb.com/developers/swagger)) at the home page `http://<server.host>:<server.port>/<server.contextPath>`.

-Public deployment of the BMS API is available at: [api.leadnode.io](http://api.leafnode.io:10081/bmsapi/).
-Access to invoke the API operations via Swagger UI requires the user to first authenticate by logging into the Workbench in same browser window.